mirceanton/website/website/_posts/2025-02-12-mikrotik-terraform-getting-started.md

 }
 ```

+By default Mikrotik would use the DNS server configuration it received from DHCP.
 Do note that I am changing the upstream dns servers since I want to use `1.1.1.1` and `8.8.8.8`.

 ### Interface Lists